skrub-data/skrub/doc/modules/data_ops/basics/control_flow.rst

 .. rubric:: Examples

 - See :ref:`sphx_glr_auto_examples_data_ops_11_data_ops_intro.py` for an introductory
-  example on how to use Skrub DataOps on a single dataframe.
+  example on how to use skrub DataOps on a single dataframe.
 - See :ref:`sphx_glr_auto_examples_data_ops_12_multiple_tables.py` for an example
-  of how Skrub DataOps can be used to process multiple tables using dataframe APIs.
+  of how skrub DataOps can be used to process multiple tables using dataframe APIs.
-- See :ref:`sphx_glr_auto_examples_data_ops_13_choices.py` for an example of hyper-parameter tuning using Skrub DataOps.
+- See :ref:`sphx_glr_auto_examples_data_ops_13_choices.py` for an example of hyper-parameter tuning using skrub DataOps.